jensCocquyt/movies/README.md

     -movie title uppercase pipe
 - use *ngFor

+### Highlight todo item on hover
+- use custom directive with mouseEnter/mouseLeave
+- 2 options => change style on hover or add class on hover

 ### add movie form component
 - show forms part in ppt
 - create a movie-form component